Revised November 2023

 - Salary Process Guidance (PDF): Includes values-based policies and practices along with instructions for use of our Recommended Salary Ranges.

 - Geo Index Listing (PDF): The Geo Index for your congregation's location provides an adjustment to national pay norms based on local wages.
-(For Canadian congregations, see Canadian Geo Index Listing (PDF).)
+(For Canadian congregations, see Canadian Geo Index Listing (PDF)).
+US-based congregations have been updated for '24-'25.
+Geo Index Listings for '23-'24 are still available on the Recommended Salary Ranges page, referenced below.

-- Congregational Size Profiles (PDF): New size categories (4) are based primarily on membership, with budget and staffing levels as supplemental information.
+- Congregational Size Profiles (PDF): Size categories (4) are based primarily on membership, with budget and staffing levels as supplemental information.
+This document is updated for '24-'25.
+Congregational Size Profiles for '23-'24 are still available on the Recommended Salary Ranges page, referenced below.

 - Job Level Rubric (PDF) : The job level of each employee is based on job characteristics.

-Completing the form below not only assures us that you’ve learned about the basics of the new approach but also allows us to contact you in order to provide updates and/or request feedback.
+Completing the form below not only assures us that you’ve learned about the basics of our approach but also allows us to contact you in order to provide updates and/or request feedback.
 Upon completion of the form, you will receive access to the page containing the Recommended Salary Ranges.

-In early 2023, we presented a series of webinars orienting lay leaders and staff to the new program.
-You may find this webinar, focused on Lay Leaders, helpful in understanding the new approach:
+In early 2023, we presented a series of webinars about our then-new Congregational Salary Program.
+You may find this webinar helpful in understanding our approach:

 - Congregational Salary Program Webinar for Lay Leaders (YouTube, 39 Minutes)